djl218/java-coding-challenge/README.md

 <h2>Approach</h2>

 A `Server` class is created that utilizes the `java.net.ServerSocket` class and the `java.util.concurrent.BlockingQueue` interface.
 The ServerSocket is used, so that the server can connect to a specific port.
 In this case, the server will be connecting to port 4000.
 The BlockingQueue is used because there will be concurrent clients using the application.
-The BlockingQueueServer is thread safe and appropriate for use cases involving concurrency.
+The BlockingQueue is thread safe and appropriate for use cases involving concurrency.
 The instance of the BlockingQueue will be passed as argument to another class that was created for this project: `InputQueue`.